thompsonja/thompsonja.github.io/_posts/2023-03-18-discord-bots-part-1-intro.md

 A few years back Discord [announced support for slash commands](https://discord.com/blog/slash-commands-are-here).
-For a while I had been running private discord bots for my friends' servers using the standard pattern of listening to all messages and reacting on any that start with an exclamation point.
-For example, I had a bot that we used to easily rename each other that would listen to any messages that begin with `!rename`.
+For a while I had been running private discord bots for my friends' servers using the standard pattern of listening to all messages and reacting to any that start with an exclamation point.
+For example, I had a bot that was used to easily rename each other that would listen to any messages that begin with `!rename`.

-This works really well for a lot of bots but had a clear downside.
-Bots had to persistently be running, which meant either running them on a persistent VM on the cloud, which costs money, or running them on a spare server at home, like a raspberry pi.
-Although the latter works well and is cheap, I generally want to avoid running services on my local network if I don't have to.
-Also, my network has a tendency to falter from time to time, leading to an occasional downtime.
+This works really well for many classes of Discord bots but had clear downsides.
+For one, bots had to run persistently, which meant either running them on a persistent VM on a cloud provider which costs money, or running them on a spare server at home, like a Raspberry Pi.
+Although the latter works well and is cheap, I generally want to avoid running services on my local network that are reachable from the internet if I don't have to.
+Also, my network isn't always reliable, due to either internet outages or just issues with my router or cable modem, so downtime using this approach was pretty common.

 The solution is to leverage serverless cloud computing infrastructure.
+I'm the type of developer who likes to spend a lot of time working on infrastructure pipelines for a personal project before even writing any actual code for the project itself, even if it's something pretty lightweight like a Discord bot.
+My requirements for the pipeline are:

+- Integration with GitHub
+  - Infrastructure code is stored as a GitHub repo
+    - Changes to the infrastructure must be done as tested GitHub Pull Requests
+  - Bot code is stored as a GitHub repo
+    - Updates to the bot's code are tested and then deployed automatically
+    - The repo can store multiple bot projects
+  - A single source for logging across all bots
-I'm the type of developer who likes to spend massive amount of times working on the infrastructure pipeline for a personal project, even if it's something pretty lightweight like a Discord bot.
-I wanted a pipeline that would be automatically integrated with GitHub, such that updates to the bot are tested and deployed automatically.
-Further, I wanted setup of multiple bots to be a breeze.
-Finally, I wanted to leverage GCP features like logging and alerting to know when the bot was having issues.
-This series of blog posts will cover all of these, leveraging several key pieces of technology in order to create a fully-fledged infrastructure pipeline for Discord bot development.
+  - Email alerting when bots are having issues

+This series of blog posts will cover creation of a pipeline to satisfy all of these requirements, leveraging several key pieces of technology in order to create a fully-fledged infrastructure pipeline for Discord bot development.
 I will be breaking this down into several posts, each covering different aspects of the pipeline.
-Feel free to jump around as your interest dictates.

-As a summary, I am using the following technologies and libraries, although you can mix and match depending on your own preferences.
+I will use the following technologies and libraries, although you can mix and match depending on your own preferences.

 - Bot development - Golang using the [discordgo](https://github.com/bwmarrin/discordgo)
   library.